 Prof. Maurizio CECCONI, President of the European Society of Intensive Care Medicine (ESICM), Head of the Anaesthesia and Intensive Care Department at the Humanitas Research Hospital, Milan, Italy

-Representative of the European Patients Forum
+Marco GRECO, President of the European Patients Forum

 16:50 - 17:00 Concluding remarks by Peter LIESE MEP, EPP Group Coordinator of the Environment, Public Health and Food Safety Committee (ENVI)